fabianfassnacht/cauquenes/README.md

 # cauquenes
-R-scripts entitled "Using Multi-Sensor Data to Derive a Landscape-Level Biomass Map Covering Multiple Vegetation Types"
+R-scripts to obtain the results presented in the manuscript entitled "Using Multi-Sensor Data to Derive a Landscape-Level Biomass Map Covering Multiple Vegetation Types" submitted to JAH in April 2020